Brown dwarf: Role of vertical mixing

 In the hydrogen-dominated atmosphere of brown dwarfs a chemical equilibrium between carbon monoxide and methane exists.
-Carbon monoxide reacts with hydrogen molecules and forms methane and hydroxy in this reaction.
-The hydroxy radical might later react with hydrogen and form water molecules.
-In the other direction of the reaction methane reacts with hydroxy and forms carbon monoxide and hydrogen.
+Carbon monoxide reacts with hydrogen molecules and forms methane and hydroxyl in this reaction.
+The hydroxyl radical might later react with hydrogen and form water molecules.
+In the other direction of the reaction, methane reacts with hydroxyl and forms carbon monoxide and hydrogen.
 The chemical reaction is tilted towards carbon monoxide at higher temperatures (L-dwarfs) and lower pressure.
-At lower temperatures (T-dwarfs) and higher pressure the reaction is tilted towards methane and methane predominates at the T/Y-boundary.
-Vertical mixing of the atmosphere can however cause methane to sink into lower layers of the atmosphere and carbon monoxide to rise from these lower and hotter layers.
-The carbon monoxide is slow to react back into methane because of an energy barrier that prevents the break down of the C-O bonds.
+At lower temperatures (T-dwarfs) and higher pressure the reaction is tilted towards methane, and methane predominates at the T/Y-boundary.
+However, vertical mixing of the atmosphere can cause methane to sink into lower layers of the atmosphere and carbon monoxide to rise from these lower and hotter layers.
+The carbon monoxide is slow to react back into methane because of an energy barrier that prevents the breakdown of the C-O bonds.
 This forces the observable atmosphere of a brown dwarf to be in a chemical disequilibrium.
-The L/T transition is mainly defined with the transition from a carbon monoxide dominated atmosphere in L-dwarfs to a methane dominated atmosphere in T-dwarfs.
+The L/T transition is mainly defined with the transition from a carbon-monoxide-dominated atmosphere in L-dwarfs to a methane-dominated atmosphere in T-dwarfs.
 The amount of vertical mixing can therefore push the L/T-transition to lower or higher temperatures.
 This becomes important for objects with modest surface gravity and extended atmospheres, such as giant exoplanets.
 This pushes the L/T transition to lower temperatures for giant exoplanets.
-For brown dwarfs this transition occurs at around 1200 K. The exoplanet HR 8799c on the other hand does not show any methane, while having a temperature of 1100K.
+For brown dwarfs this transition occurs at around 1200 K. The exoplanet HR 8799c, on the other hand, does not show any methane, while having a temperature of 1100K.

-The transition between T/Y-dwarfs is often defined at around 500 K due to missing spectral observations of these cold and faint objects.
+The transition between T- and Y-dwarfs is often defined as 500 K because of the lack of spectral observations of these cold and faint objects.
 Future observations with JWST and the ELTs might improve the sample of Y-dwarfs with observed spectra.
 Y-dwarfs are dominated by deep spectral features of methane, water vapor and possibly absorption features of ammonia and water ice.
 Vertical mixing, clouds, metallicity, photochemistry, lightning, impact shocks and metallic catalysts might influence the temperature at which the L/T and T/Y transition occurs.